-Watchd is a watchdog daemon process that runs on a single machine or on a network of machines, whose purpose is to detect application process failures and machine crashes.
-It determines whether a process is hung by either polling the application or checking an "I-Am-Alive" heartbeat message periodically sent from the application process to watchd.
-When watchd detects that an application process crashed or failed, it recovers that application at an initial internal state or at the last checkpointed state.
+{\tt Watchd} is a watchdog daemon process that runs on a single machine or on a network of machines to detect application process failures and machine crashes.
+It determines whether a process is hung or not by either polling the application or checking a heartbeat message periodically sent from the application process to {\tt watchd}.
+When {\tt watchd} detects that an application process crashed or hung, it recovers that application at an initial internal state or at the last checkpointed state.
 It is recovered on the primary node if that node has not crashed, otherwise on the backup node for the primary as specified in a configuration file.
-If libft is also used, watchd sets the restarted application to process all the logged messages from the log file generated by libft.
+If {\tt libft} is also used, {\tt watchd} sets the restarted application to process all the logged messages from the log file generated by {\tt libft}.

-Watchd also facilitates restoring the saved values and reexecuting the logged events.
-In addition, it provides facilities for rejuvenation, remote execution, error reporting, remote copy, distributed election, and status report production.
+{\tt Watchd} also facilitates restoring the saved values and re-executing the logged events.
+It also provides facilities for rejuvenation, remote execution, error reporting, remote copy, distributed election, and status report production.
+Several commands are also provided for operating, administrating and maintaining a network using {\tt watchd} daemons.